beeNotice/kustomize-demo/README.md

 configuration with `git`.
 The base could have files locally or from an upstream repository managed by someone else.
 The overlays could be in a repository you own.
-Arranging the repo clones as siblings on disk avoids the need for git submodules (though that works fine, if you are a submodule fan).

 ## Demos

-During the next section, we'll use the property `KUSTOMIZE_DEMO` pointing to the root of this project.
+During the next section, we'll use the property `$KUSTOMIZE_DEMO` pointing to the root of this project.

 ### Resources